Curriculum and Instruction (PhD)

 Application Deadlines

-There are four annual admission deadlines.
+There are three annual admission deadlines.
 Depending on specific individual goals and situations, different deadlines may be more relevant for you.

 Fall semester start, full-time status with Graduate Assistantship funding possibilities: